tjelvar-olsson/biologists-guide-to-computing/source/getting-some-motivation.rst

 ---------------------------------

 Many books on computing assume that the reader has a basic knowledge of how a computer operates and the associated jargon.
-This booklet attempts not to make any such assumptions and important concepts are explained in :doc:`how-to-think-like-a-computer`.
+This book attempts not to make any such assumptions and important concepts are explained in :doc:`how-to-think-like-a-computer`.
 Furthermore, important terms and their background are explained throughout in attempt to demystify computing jargon.